 Published on May 22, 2016

-To commemorate the 30th anniversary of their self-titled debut album, electronic/synthpop band Book of Love will be releasing “MMXVI – Book of Love – The 30th Anniversary Collection.”
-Out on July 1, it will feature re-mastered versions of their greatest hits, never-before released demos and two new tracks.
+To commemorate the 30th anniversary of their self-titled debut album, electronic/synthpop band Book of Love released “MMXVI – Book of Love – The 30th Anniversary Collection” on July 1, 2016.
+It features re-mastered versions of their greatest hits, never-before released demos and two new tracks.
 Formed by art-students-turned-musicians Ted Ottaviano, Susan Ottaviano, Jade Lee and Lauren Roselli, Book of Love was initially active between 1986 and 1993.
 They returned in 2001 to tour in support of a previous “best of” album (“I Touch Roses”) and have recently been actively performing again.
-Though they now generally perform as a duo of Ted and Susan, the entire quartet will doing a show in New York City on June 23.
+Though they now generally perform as a duo of Ted and Susan, the entire quartet has been doing some special reunion shows.
 In a phone interview, Ted discussed the return of Book of Love.

 What made you decide to put out another collection now?